explore the cultural and natural heritage in a relaxing way.....

 Kathmandu Durbar Square

-Kathmandu Durbar Square, popularly known as Basantapur Durbar Square is one of the popular UNESCO Heritage Site of Nepal which is situated at the heart of Kathmandu district and a walking distance of Thamel, a popular touristic hub, never to miss.
+Kathmandu Durbar Square, popularly known as Basantapur Durbar Square is one of the popular UNESCO Heritage Sites of Nepal which is situated at the heart of Kathmandu district and a walking distance of Thamel, a popular touristic hub, never to miss.

 This used to be one of the popular and powerful kingdoms of Kathmandu valley with the palace of the Malla kingdom, who were the ruler.

 The history of Kathmandu Durbar Square can be traced back to more than 2000 years but at the moment you can see those structures standing from the 12th century AD.
-There are numerous temples, shrines of both Hindu and Buddhist followers, with the living goddesses Kumari.
+There are numerous temples, and shrines of both Hindu and Buddhist followers, with the living goddesses Kumari.

 Kathmandu Durbar Square is a popular destination to explore the trail of the Hippies, who were popular tourists of the 1960s and ’70s.
 There are numerous temples of Shiva, Vishnu, Ganesh, Kalbhairav, Kamdev, Hanuman, and the tallest temple of Taleju Bhawani.